Resource Marginal Problems: Results

-\end{theorem} Hence, $R$-free incompatibility implies an advantage in distinguishing reversible channels.
+\begin{theorem} If $R$, {\rm T}, and $\bm{\Lambda}$ satisfy Assumptions~\ref{Assumptions}, then $\bmsl\notin\CRTL$ if and only if for every unitary $\mathbfcal{U} = \{\mathcal{U}_{i|{\rm X}}\}_{i=1;{\rm X\in\bm{\Lambda}}}^{d_{\rm X}+1}$ there exists a strictly positive channel-discrimination task $D$ such that $\sup_{\bm{\tau_\Lambda}\in\CRTL}P_D(\bm{\tau}_{\bm{\Lambda}},\mathbfcal{U})<P_D(\bmsl,\mathbfcal{U}).$ \end{theorem} Hence, $R$-free incompatibility implies an advantage in distinguishing reversible channels.
 A few remarks are now in order.
-Firstly, as the discrimination task is derived from the witness ${\bf W}_{\bm{\Lambda}}$ of \cref{Eq:Witness}, it is specific to the {\em given} $\bmsl$.
+Firstly, as the discrimination task is derived from the witness ${\bf W}_{\bm{\Lambda}}$ of Theorem~\ref{Result:RTWitness}, it is specific to the {\em given} $\bmsl$.
 In general, we should think of the agents somehow having access to $\bmsl$ and, upon chosen, use the corresponding $\sigma_\rX$ to perform the discrimination task.
 If $\bmsl$ is compatible, then these $\sigma_\rX$'s are simply the reduced states of some global state $\rho_S$.
 The resourceful nature of $\rho_\rT$ then guarantees an advantage in the aforementioned discrimination task.
 Note also that an operational advantage of a wide range of resources in the form of a discrimination task has been discussed, e.g., in Refs.~\cite{Takagi2019,Uola2019,Uola2020}.
 Here, we show that this advantage extends to $R$-free incompatibility and can be manifested by considering a discrimination task that is strictly positive and that involves {\em only} unitaries.

+In fact, \cref{Result:DiscriminationTask} holds even when one considers the unusual situation where $\mathcal{U}_{i|{\rm X}}=\mathcal{U}_{{\rm X}}$, i.e., where these channels to be ``distinguished'' are the same for all $i$.
+Evidently, in this case, $D$ and $\EIL=\{\mathbfcal{U}_\rmx\}$ do not carry the meaning of a channel discrimination task.
+Still, one can see it as a kind of {\em communication game} where the player, knowing $D$, tries to maximize the score given in \cref{Eq:P_D} by sending in the best possible, possibly $R$-free incompatible $\bmsl$.
+The relevance of such a game will become clear when we discuss the convertibility among different $\bmsl$'s in \cref{Sec:Convertibility}.